 What Information is Reviewed at the Meeting?

 The 504 team will review information which comes from different sources, such as your child’s tests, observations, work samples, report cards, and medical records.
 This will help the Team understand your child’s abilities, achievement, behaviors, and health needs.
 Parents and school staff may bring any information they believe best describes the child’s abilities and needs.

 Your child’s doctor must complete the Medical Accommodations Request Form.
 The doctor may suggest that the school provide certain accommodations.
 The 504 Team will decide if the suggested accommodations are appropriate, and if so, how to provide them at school.

 If your child is determined eligible for accommodations, the 504 Coordinator fills in the 504 Accommodation Plan Template (504 Plan) with 504 Team (including parent) input and based upon the relevant documentation described above.
-The 504 Plan is a roadmap that describes in detail the services and/or accommodations your child will receive at school and, as relevant, in other DOE programs and activities.
+The 504 Plan is a roadmap that describes in detail the accommodations your child will receive in the least restrictive environment at school and, as relevant, in other DOE programs and activities.

 No 504 Plan may be implemented without written parental consent, which is typically provided at the 504 Team meeting where the Plan is completed or soon thereafter.